 I grew up surrounded by wonderful photographs from all over the world as my mother is a travel photographer.
 Growing up I drove my parents mad by drawing on every surface I could find.
-I was academic at school and didn’t visualise becoming an artist as I had lots of other plans!
+I was academic at school and didn’t visualize becoming an artist as I had lots of other plans!
 Despite that I always found myself in the art room because the creative process gave me incredible energy.
 I love finding new ways to tell stories through drawing and painting.
-After a year of studying economics and politics at university I realised that I wanted to go to art college and become an artist.
+After a year of studying economics and politics at university I realized that I wanted to go to art college and become an artist.
 From the moment I got there I was sure this was what I wanted to do for the rest of my life.

 What do you feel has been your greatest professional achievement?

 The work I made in 2008 on Obama’s Presidential campaign, In Seven Days…, is in the permanent collection of the Metropolitan Museum of Art, New York.
 I could never have imagined in my wildest dreams when I was at art college that I would achieve that in my own lifetime!

 However, I feel my greatest achievement on a spiritual, personal and creative level is a project I am still working on: The Light.
 The Light has been a ten-year odyssey sitting in on the private meetings of religious leaders all over the world including the Pope, the Dalai Lama and the Grand Mufti of Egypt.
 I am trying to bring to life the 21st century story of how we understand each other and define ourselves spiritually.

 What does strength mean to you?

 Wow, that’s a tough question!
 Strength to me is finding the space and humility to understand other people, not just myself (which is a big enough job!).
 It’s the ability to constantly reassess competing priorities and most importantly it is finding the blessings in difficult situations and life's challenges.